brchri/tesla-youq/README.md

 ### Geofence Types
 You can define 3 different types of geofences to trigger garage operations.
 You must configure *one and only one* geofence type for each garage door.
 Each geofence type has separate `open` and `close` configurations (though they can be set to the same values).
 This is useful for situations where you might want a smaller geofence that closes the door so you can visually confirm it's closing, but you want a larger geofence that opens the door so it will start sooner and be fully opened when you actually arrive.

+Note you do not need to define both `open` and `close` for a geofence, you may only define one or the other if you don't wish to have Tesla-YouQ both open and close your garage.

 #### Circular Geofence
 This is the simplist geofence to configure.
 You provide a latitude and longitude coordinate as the center point, and the distance from the center point to trigger the garage action (in kilometers).
 You can use a tool such as [FreeMapTools](https://www.freemaptools.com/radius-around-point.htm) to determine what the center latitude and longitude coordinates are, as well as how big your want your radius to be.
 An example of a garage door configured with this type of geofence would look like this: